mjoppich/igem_munich_2018/docs/install.rst

 Executable
 ====

 We have built sequ-into as a portable app.
-You thus only need to place the downloaded executable at any location and can start using it!
+You thus only need to place the downloaded executable at any location and can start using it (after you have setup *WSL* once on your computer).

 ====
 Linux/Source